Consent: Frequently Asked Questions

 - The person’s failure to resist physical force (however, for purposes of the Policy, the person’s resistance to physical force will be viewed as a clear demonstration that the person has not communicated Consent);

 - A current or previous dating, romantic, intimate, or sexual relationship with the other person;

 - Currently or previously cohabitating with the other person;

-- The other person’s extension or acceptance of an invitation to go to a private residence, room, or another location.
+- The person’s attire, reputation, giving or acceptance of gifts, sexual arousal, or extension or acceptance of an invitation to go to a private residence, room, or other location.

 - One’s own use of alcohol, drugs, or other substances does not diminish one’s responsibility to obtain Consent from the other person.
 Another person’s use of alcohol, drugs, or other substances does not diminish one’s responsibility to obtain Consent from that person.